-I suppose it was inevitable that there’d be a few gaps in the chronology, discount as I have a shit-ton of records and the task of reconstructing a chronology of events that took place over a quarter-century ago.
-Those times may feel like just yesterday in many ways, one health but that’s no help for a person who has trouble remember if he ate breakfast this morning.
+I suppose it was inevitable that there’d be a few gaps in the chronology, as I have a shit-ton of records and the task of reconstructing a chronology of events that took place over a quarter-century ago.
+Those times may feel like just yesterday in many ways, but that’s no help for a person who has trouble remember if he ate breakfast this morning.

-The forgotten album is Translucence, plague a 1980 solo effort by former (and regrettably late) X-Ray Spex frontwoman Poly Styrene.
+The forgotten album is Translucence, a 1980 solo effort by former (and regrettably late) X-Ray Spex frontwoman Poly Styrene.
 My copy is the Receiver Records reissue from a decade later, picked up during the summer of 1991 at the Newbury Comics flagship store in the Back Bay.

 As big a Clash fan as I am, I can state with no hesitation that X-Ray Spex were the best band to come out of the first wave of Britpunk.
 They were platonically perfect punk in a scene rife with cock-rock backsliding and art school pretensions.
 The wailing sax, the cruncha-cruncha guitars, Poly’s voice turning from cutesy-girly to utterly savage on a dime as she embraced and dismantled the contradictions of consumerism — the band’s Germfree Adolescents LP even has the Clash’s debut beat when it comes to How Andrew Expects a Punk Album to Sound.